elastic/rally/docs/adding_tracks.rst

 .. note::

-    If you want to check the final result, please check Rally's log file.
-Rally will print the fully rendered track there after it has loaded it successfully.
+    Rally's log file contains the fully rendered track after it has loaded it successfully.

 .. note::